-M. Freidman argued the Natural rate of unemployment would be determined by institutional factors such as:
+Milton Freidman argued the natural rate of unemployment would be determined by institutional factors such as:

 - Skills and Education.
 The quality of education and retraining schemes will influence the level of occupational mobilities.

-- Degree of labour mobility.
+- The degree of labour mobility.
 See: labour mobility

 - Flexibility of the labour market E.g. powerful trades unions may be able to restrict the supply of labour to certain labour markets